novo52/cmput-191-assignment-3/README.md

 The external factor I chose was domestic rice production (rice in general, not white rice).
 I figured that if a country grew more rice locally, it would be cheaper to buy in that country.

-I scraped data from (Atlas Big)[https://www.atlasbig.com/en-ca/countries-by-rice-production].
+I scraped data from [Atlas Big](https://www.atlasbig.com/en-ca/countries-by-rice-production).
 The resulting table is clened by formatting the numbers and converting from `Tons` to `Million Kg`.
 Then, the tables are joined.
 There are only 10 countries in common between the tables.

-I plot a scatter plot of `Produciton` vs `Price Difference`:
+I plot a scatter plot of `Production` vs `Price Difference`:

 ![](final_scatterplot.png)